anseki/plain-overlay/README.md

 ```

 Update the position of the overlay that covers a part of a web page.
-If `target` is a part of a web page, the overlay is shown at the same position as that part, and it is re-positioned (and resized) automatically when current window is resized.
+If `target` is a part of a web page, the overlay is shown at the same position as the `target`, and it is re-positioned (and resized) as needed automatically when current window is resized.
 You should call `position` method if you moved or resized the `target` without resizing the window.

 ## Options